 Symptoms of Hyperaldosteronism

 Doctors suspect hyperaldosteronism in people with high blood pressure who are found to have low potassium levels.
 Low potassium levels Hypokalemia (Low Level of Potassium in the Blood) In hypokalemia, the level of potassium in blood is too low.
 A low potassium level has many causes but usually results from vomiting, diarrhea, adrenal gland disorders, or use of diuretics.
 A... read more often cause no symptoms but may lead to weakness, tingling, muscle spasms, and periods of temporary paralysis.
 Some people become extremely thirsty and urinate frequently.
-However, doctors are increasingly diagnosing this condition in patients with high blood pressure and normal levels of blood potassium.

 Diagnosis of Hyperaldosteronism

 Measurement of sodium, potassium, and hormone levels in the blood

 Imaging tests of the adrenal glands